Law Clerk Program Overview

 VISION: To be a judicial resource program that provides future tax practitioners and support teams with an appreciation of tax laws and tax dispute resolution and, by the Tribunal's encouragement and excellence, provides the Tribunal with innovative and committed young professionals of the highest caliber.

 VALUES: Integrity, Respect, Accountability, Teamwork and Trust.
-The program includes at least one full day of substantive tax training.
+The program includes one session of substantive tax training.
 This training day is only the beginning of the formal and informal ongoing educational activities.
 Through an experiential and learning culture, students integrate classroom with application of tax law and adjudication.
 The Tribunal's priority is to take theory and law and apply them to the Tribunal's charge.

 The Law Clerk Program guidelines, provided below, are regularly revised with the input from law clerks.
 However, the goal is always the same: provide a challenging, "real life," learning environment.